Los Angeles records 'alarming' surge in COVID-19 cases to more than 100,000

-Los Angeles County recorded an "alarming" one-day spike of nearly 3,000 new COVID-19 infections on Monday, taking its total to more than 100,000 cases, public health officials said, warning that hospitals could soon be overwhelmed.
+Los Angeles County recorded an "alarming" one-day record spike of 2,903 new COVID-19 infections on Monday, public health officials said, warning that hospitals could soon be overwhelmed, while several U.S. states hit the brakes on reopening.

 "Otherwise, we are quickly moving toward overwhelming our healthcare system and seeing even more devastating illness and death," Ferrer said.
-The county reported a single-day record of 2,903 new cases.
+Los Angeles County, with a population of 10 million, has recorded 100,000 cases of the coronavirus.

 In Kansas, Governor Laura Kelly imposed a statewide mandate requiring residents to wear masks in public spaces, a move she said was necessary to avoid another shutdown.
 Beaches in Florida's Broward County and Palm Beach County will not open for the July 3-5 holiday weekend, officials said on Sunday, a blow to residents hoping to celebrate Independence Day there on Saturday.
 Miami-Dade County had already announced beach closures for the holiday weekend.